Solar Cable Sizing: PV Wire Gauge & Voltage Drop Guide

-Why cable sizing matters for solar installations
+Why solar cable sizing matters

-The wrong cable turns your solar investment into a space heater.
-Every meter of undersized cable wastes energy as heat instead of delivering it to your inverter.
-At 15A through a 2.5 mm² cable over 20 m, you lose roughly 3.5% of your power to resistive heating — and the cable runs hot enough to degrade its own insulation over time.
+Solar cable sizing — also called PV cable sizing — determines whether your solar investment delivers power to the inverter or bleeds it away as heat.
+Every meter of undersized DC cable wastes energy as resistive heating instead of reaching the inverter.
+At 15 A through a 2.5 mm² cable over 20 m, you lose roughly 3.5% of your power to that heating — and the cable runs hot enough to degrade its own insulation over time.
 That degradation creates a fire hazard that gets worse with every passing year.

 The fix is straightforward: match your cable cross-section to your actual current and distance.
 This guide gives you the formula, a reference table, and a worked example so you can pick the right cable with confidence.
 After sizing your strings with our calculator, come back here to select the cable that keeps your system safe and efficient.